dbieber/davidbieber.com/hugo/content/snippets/2024-06-19-travel-and-habits.md

 keywords = []
 +++

 I remember I used to write short snippets just to get something out there.
 I think that's what this is going to be.
 A free-write, with no goal at the outset other than to quickly get a snippet up on my website.
 I'll mention there are a handful of ideas I have been thinking about.
 Travel is one.
 What a busy summer it's been.
 Routines are another, [as in my last snippet](/snippets/2024-05-15-choosing-routines).
 These go hand in hand of course; travel is the opposite of a routine.
-At home, on those rare moments of normaly, routine is a rhythmic structure.
+At home, on those rare moments of normally, routine is a rhythmic structure.
 Travel disrupts this, creating space for new experiences, but possibly risking losing habits that took time to form.

 One change I've noticed in myself over the last few years is a conscientiousness about this when I travel.
 I find I'm aware of the possibility of disruption to my habits, and this helps mitigate this disruptiveness.